-Many of these military personnel are born from the special operation unit known as the famous Navy SEALs, revered as some of the most highly-trained military members on Earth.
+Many of these military personnel are born from the special operation unit known as the famous Navy SEALs, revered as some of Earth's most highly-trained military members.

-In 1962, John F. Kennedy established the Navy SEALs as a special forces unit using the existing Underwater Demolition Teams who fought for the Navy during WWII and the Vietnam War.
+In 1962, John F. Kennedy established the Navy SEALs as a special forces unit using the existing Underwater Demolition Teams, which fought for the Navy during WWII and the Vietnam War.
 Since then, these elite soldiers have completed some of the most dangerous and secretive military missions.

 Each SEAL is respected as a hero by their peers and the American people.
 From taking down Osama bin Laden to rescuing hostages, Navy SEALs have proven time and time again that they are the epitome of strength, courage, and determination.

-For the record, these are famous or 'well-known' Navy SEALs and not necessarily the greatest since almost every SEAL is great to simply accomplish graduating BUD/S (Basic Underwater Demolition SEAL training) and taking on tasks beyond extraordinary.
+These are famous or 'well-known' Navy SEALs and not necessarily the greatest since almost every SEAL is great to accomplish graduating BUD/S (Basic Underwater Demolition SEAL training) and taking on tasks beyond extraordinary.

-So, who are some of the most famous Navy SEALs in history?
+So, who are some of history's most famous Navy SEAL Frogmen?
 After exhaustive studying, I've decided on the ten men listed below.
-These men have accomplished amazing things and have become legends in their field.
-Read more below about ten of the most famous Navy SEALs ever.
+These men have accomplished amazing things and have become legends after graduating from BUD/S and serving on their respected UDT/SEAL teams.

 Marcus Luttrell is a retired U.S. Navy SEAL who received the Navy Cross and Purple Heart for his actions in June 2005 during Operation Red Wings.
 His book about the experience, Lone Survivor, was turned into a film starring Mark Wahlberg in 2013.

-Luttrell enlisted in the U.S. Navy after high school and began his training to become a Navy SEAL in 1999.
+After high school, Luttrell enlisted in the U.S. Navy and began training to become a Navy SEAL in 1999.
 He was deployed to Afghanistan in 2005 as part of Operation Red Wings.

-The mission went awry when the SEALs were discovered by Taliban fighters, and Luttrell was the only one in his unit to survive.
-He was rescued by American forces after six days of fighting.
+The mission went awry when Taliban fighters discovered the SEALs, and Luttrell was the only one in his unit to survive.
+American forces rescued him after six days of fighting.

 Luttrell was honorably discharged from the Navy in 2007 and has since become an advocate for veterans' causes.
-He has written a second book, Service: A Navy SEAL at War, and works as a motivational speaker.
+He has written a second book, Service: A Navy SEAL at War, and is a motivational speaker.